Narsingh Rai

 Narsingh Rai was a powerful fourteenth-century ruler of the Gond in central India.
-He was a clever and ambitious king of Kherla, succeeding a Gond ruler called Jaitpal.
+He was a clever and ambitious king of Kherla kingdom, succeeding a Gond ruler called Jaitpal.
 He was defeated by Firuz Shah Bahmani and later Kherla was restored to him.
 A daughter of Narsing Rai was also married to Firuz Shah Bahmani.

 He is the first ruler reported to have unified the Gond.

 Reign

 A Rajput dynasty was ruling in Kherla before the Gonds.
 The greatest of those Rajput rulers was named Jaitpal, who is credited with building the fortress of Kherla.
 Jaitpal was succeeded by Narsingh Rai, the first Gond ruler of Kherla.
 During his reign, the kingdom stretched in a westerly direction to the hills north of Berar, including the fortress of Gawilghur.
 His reign was marked by constant warfare with the Muslim rulers to his north and south.

 War with Bahmanis

 Firuz Shah Bahmani, the ruler of the Bahmani Sultanate, invaded his domain and laid siege to the fortress of Kherla.
 He captured Narsingh Rai's eldest son and the Gond ruler, with his power reduced, went to Firuz Shah Bahmani's camp at Ellichpur with his family.
 He showed remorse for his actions, and was recognized as the Bahmani Sultan's vassal.
 He was to pay a fixed tribute every year and one of his daughters was married into Firuz Shah's harem as a political move.